About Us

 Our Mission

-The QLaw Foundation of Washington promotes the dignity and respect of LGBTQ2S+ Washingtonians within the legal system through advocacy, education, and legal assistance.
+The QLaw Foundation of Washington promotes the dignity and respect of 2SLGBTQIA+ Washingtonians within the legal system through advocacy, education, and legal assistance.

 Our Vision

-A world in which no LGBTQ2S+ person will face additional barriers to authentic living, access to justice, or equality before the law because of their queer identity.
+A world in which no 2SLGBTQIA+ person will face additional barriers to authentic living, access to justice, or equality before the law because of their queer identity.

 Our Services

-QLaw offers a wide range of services to LGBTQ2S+ communities in Washington, including direct legal services, trainings, consulting, advocacy, litigation support, amicus work, and impact litigation.
+QLaw offers a wide range of services to 2SLGBTQIA+ communities in Washington, including direct legal services, trainings, consulting, advocacy, litigation support, amicus work, and impact litigation.

 QLaw Foundation regularly assists individuals, organizations, or coalitions with their legal needs.
 This can include advocacy letters, litigation support, amicus briefing, or co-counseling.
-More than anything, we want to see Washington’s LGBTQ2S+ communities thrive – so if you need a legal organization on your side, reach out to info@qlawfoundation.org or 206-483-2725!
+More than anything, we want to see Washington’s 2SLGBTQIA+ communities thrive – so if you need a legal organization on your side, please reach out to us via our contact form.

 We also offer a wide range of training and consulting opportunities, including:

-- a training series for courts and legal services organization on best practices for serving LGBTQ2S+ populations
+- a training series for courts and legal services organization on best practices for serving 2SLGBTQIA+ populations

-- LGBTQ2S+ workplace inclusion trainings for managers and staff
+- 2SLGBTQIA+ workplace inclusion trainings for managers and staff

 - Systems consulting, advising, organizational assessments, and audits